MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/Action.md

 get-parameter-type
 ------------------

 Queries the type of the parameter that must be given when activating this action.
-When activating the action using `activate()`, the **N-GVariant** given to that function must be of the type returned by this function.
-In the case that this function returns undefined, you must not give any **N-GVariant**, but undefined instead.
+When activating the action using `activate()`, the **N-GObject** given to that function must be of the type returned by this function.
+In the case that this function returns undefined, you must not give any **N-GObject**, but undefined instead.

 Returns: the parameter type.